Lurkers in the Dark

 Commentary - This ability has massively been improved.
 It now causes damage and gains a Haunch token 50% of the time, compared to before which was only 33%.
 Additionally, if it fails to cause damage it will automatically cause a push, which is huge for board control.

-'Taste test' has been buffed so that you can inspire any friendly fighter, rather than one just used a Core ability.
+'Taste test' has been buffed so that you can inspire any friendly fighter, rather than the one that just used a Core ability.

-Commentary - A nice change that allows you to activate a fighter before you activate them.
-This may see more use as player try to Inspire key fighters rather than the whole warband.
+Commentary - A nice change that allows you to Inspire a fighter before you activate them.
+This may see more use as players try to Inspire key fighters rather than the whole warband.

 'Quick Nibble' has been nerfedas it can now only be used in your Opponent's Power Step to heal a fighter.